estespluc/CV/README.md

 During this time, I developed expertise in collaborative projects with technical complexity, managing tight deadlines, working in teams, coordinating and solving problems creatively.
 I have continually advanced my technical skills, including software proficiency throughout my career, and recently completed a two-year vocational education program in Web Application Development, where I gained knowledge in coding, programming languages, and software engineering technologies.

-I am now eager to begin my career in tech through an internship program in a dynamic and collaborative environment where I can apply my skills, continue learning, and contribute meaningfully.
+I am now eager to begin my career in tech in a dynamic and collaborative environment where I can apply my skills, continue learning, and contribute meaningfully.

 ## SKILLS